Kashf-e hijab: Enforcement

 To enforce this decree, the police were ordered to physically remove the veil from any woman who wore it in public.
-Women who refused were beaten, their headscarves and chadors torn off, and their homes forcibly searched.
+Women who refused were beaten, their hijabs and chadors torn off, and their homes forcibly searched.

 Until Reza Shah's abdication in 1941, many conservative women simply chose not leave their houses in order to avoid confrontations, and a few even committed suicide to avoid removing their hijabs due to the decree.
 A far larger escalation of violence occurred in the summer of 1935, when Reza Shah ordered all men to wear European-style bowler hats.
-This provoked massive non-violent demonstrations in July in the city of Mashhad, which were brutally suppressed by the Imperial Iranian army, resulting in the deaths of an estimated 100 to 500 people (including women and children).
+This provoked massive non-violent demonstrations in July in the city of Mashhad, which were brutally suppressed by the Imperial Iranian Army, resulting in the deaths of an estimated 100 to 500 people (including women and children).